yoyoberenguer/EPROM/README.md

 0   |    1    |   1   |   0  ==> Third iteration LoopCount = 0V
 1   |    0    |   1   |   1  Not happening the Reset of the

-The 360R resistor and the 220pF capacitor at the NE555 output will trigger a reset to the flip flop x3 counter via pin 15.
-The time constant RC is set for 80ns.
+The 360R resistor and the 220pF capacitor connected at the NE555 output pin 3 formed a timer with a time constant RC of 80ns.
+When the voltage accross the Capacitor goes down below the low level threshold on the reset pin 15 (NOT R) chip 74LS112, it will trigger a reset of both JK flip flops.

-Note that the NAND output (LoopCount) can be connected directly to the flip flip x3 counter to reset it instantaneously however I did not opt for that scenario due to the fact that this will trigger a low pulse (LoopCount) at the NAND output with a length of 10-20ns and this will not be tolerated by the NE555 on pin 5 (reset).
+Note that the NAND output (**LoopCount**) can be connected directly to the flip flip counters (74LS112) to reset it instantaneously via the resets pin 15 (NOT R) of both chips.
+However I did not opt for that scenario due to the fact that this will trigger a low pulse (via **LoopCount**) at the NAND output with a maximum width of 10-20ns and this lapse of time will not be  tolerated by the NE555 on pin 4 (reset).
+The reset will be ignored by the NE555 due to the propagation delay not being sufficient.

+**RC time constant**
 t = -RCln(1/2) and RC = -t/ln(1/2)

 ex for 40ns C=160pF and R=360; for 80ns R=360 and C=320pF